 Another reason we need government is that, although the invisible hand is powerful, it is not omnipotent.
-There are two broad rationales for a government to property rights market failure a situation in which a market left on its own fails to allocate resources efficiently externality the impact of one person's actions on the well-being of a bystander market power the ability of a single economic actor (or small group of actors) to have a substantial influence on market prices intervene in the economy and change the allocation of resources that people would choose on their own: to promote efficiency or to promote equality.
+There are two broad rationales for a government to property rights the ability of an individual to own and exercise control over scarce resources market failure a situation in which a market left on its own fails to allocate resources efficiently externality the impact of one person's actions on the well-being of a bystander market power the ability of a single economic actor (or small group of actors) to have a substantial influence on market prices intervene in the economy and change the allocation of resources that people would choose on their own: to promote efficiency or to promote equality.
 That is, most policies aim either to enlarge the economic pie or to change how the pie is divided.